alisterburt/alisterburt.github.io/src/blog/posts/230527_python_environments_2023.md

 ## Closing

 That's it!
 Working in conda environments empowers you to install things without worrying about messing up your whole system.
-If you've ever felt